LakshyaKhatri/Bookshelf-Reader/README.md

 <img src="assets/Bookshelf_mockup_ios.jpg" alt="Bookshelf Reader Mockup" align="center">

 # Bookshelf-Reader
-This application uses the [Bookshelf Reader REST API](https://github.com/LakshyaKhatri/Bookshelf-Reader-API) and provides book information from images of bookshelves.
+This application uses the [Bookshelf Reader REST API](https://github.com/LakshyaKhatri/Bookshelf-Reader-API) and provides book information from images of book spines.
+Just capture the image from your bookshelf and Bookshelf Reader will give you all the information on the available books in the image.

 # Installation
 Just download and install this [APK file](./app-debug.apk)